"Your gut health, or the health of your gastrointestinal system, affects nearly every function in your body."

 What is the Gut?

 Your gut is your complete gastrointestinal tract.
 It starts at the mouth, and includes the esophagus, stomach, liver, large and small intestines, pancreas, colon, and anus.
 The gut includes every single organ involved in digesting food and processing it into the waste.

 The Second Brain/Gut Lining

 The lining of your gut can operate on its own, independent of your brain, and it can communicate back and forth with your brain.
 They are connected in two main ways.
 One is physically, by the vagus nerve which controls messages to the gut as well as the lungs, heart and other important organs.
 It is the gut’s physical connection to the brain.

 “Gut health” refers to the balance of the good and the bad microorganisms that live in the digestive tract.
 These include 100 trillion little creatures like bacteria, fungi, viruses, and microscopic organisms that are living inside you.
 Looking after the health of your gut and maintaining the right balance of these microorganisms is very vital for both physical and mental health.
-These 100 trillion microorganisms, or 2-6 pounds of tiny organisms in your body, they make up your gut microbiome, or gut flora.
+These 100 trillion microorganisms (about 2-6 pounds of tiny organisms in your body), make up the gut microbiome, or gut flora.
 To put this into perspective, the human heart weighs just under 1 pound and a human brain weighs about 3 pounds.
-Just like any other environment, our bodies have their own ecosystem.
-It’s so large that in fact the genes of the microbiome outnumber our body’s genes 100 to 1.
+Just like any other environment, the body has its own ecosystem.
+It’s so large, in fact, that the genes of the microbiome outnumber our body’s genes 100 to 1.

 Signs of Unhealthy Gut